rilldata/rill/docs/docs/cli.md

 :::

 ## Help menu
-CLI comands help us initialize and augment projects.
+CLI commands help us initialize and augment projects.
 If you would like to see information on all the available CLI commands, you can use the ```--help``` option.
 There are additional details on each command below.

 ```
 rill --help